avs-origami/avs-origami.github.io/site/blog/origami-insects.md

 **[Folding some origami insects                                          04/15/2025
 --------------------------------------------------------------------------------]**

-I recently bought some new origami paper to try.
+I recently bought some new types of origami paper to try, and used them to fold some insects.

 #[
 !![tissue foil](/img/origami/tissuefoil_small.jpg)[39]  !![tissue foil](/img/origami/tissuefoil_kraft_large.jpg)[39]